 Hi all!
 I’m sorry for the radio silence recently – I got married in August, then went on honeymoon and work has been nonstop ever since!
 I’ve just got a quicky for you this week, from a translation I recently completed.
 Here are (some) of the abbreviations and French university course names:

 I’ve done a few translation jobs recently relating to finance and once again, I thought I would share the fruits of my research with you all!
+So here is a collection of French financial terms!
 Also, I have a six week series on my instagram called ‘Vocab Vendredi’ where I post an image relating to […]

-As I am a freelance translator and work predominantly from home, it means I have complete control over what is playing in my ‘office’ (actually a corner of my bedroom).
+As I am a freelance translator and work predominantly from home, it means I have complete control over what is playing to create my office background noise (actually a corner of my bedroom).
 Read on to find out more and let me know what you like to listen to!

 I wrote a guest blog post for The Tutor’s Network about teaching French in Morocco vs teaching French on a cruise to Canada (which I am currently on, hence the lack of blogposts!
 If you want to check it out, you can do so here: https://www.thetutorsnetwork.com/blog/teaching-french-across-the-world

 I’ve been recently translating quite a few marketing documents for furnishings companies from French to English and found some of the vocabulary difficult…this is because sometimes words mean something different in this context (e.g. confectionner has nothing to do with sweets and actually means ‘to tailor’) and because sometimes there are very specific terms in both French and […]

 For part one of the series, click here.
 French Now, I love Collins Easy Learning French dictionary as much as anyone who has completed a French GCSE this century, but once you get to ‘A’ level and beyond, you soon realise that you need something a bit meatier.
 Like with Arabic, I will start with […]